-Scientists in the USA say they are getting closer to developing a vaccine that will provide life-long protection against any type of influenza.
-This could be welcome news for millions of people around the world who go to the doctor every year to get a flu jab.
-Two different research teams have been testing new drugs on animals and both have had promising results.
-Trials will soon begin on humans to determine if the test vaccine has similar successes.
-Flu expert professor John Oxford told the BBC that: "This is a leap forward compared to anything done recently.
-They have good animal data, not just in mice but in ferrets and monkeys too."
+Scientists are close to developing a vaccine to give life-long protection against influenza.
+This is good news for people who go to the doctor for an annual flu jab.
+Research teams successfully tested new drugs on animals.
+Trials will soon begin on humans.
+A flu expert said: "This is a leap forward compared to anything done recently.
+They have good animal data."
 He added that: "It's a very good stepping stone."

-The flu virus kills up to half a million people every year.
-The problem with finding a vaccine is the ever-changing nature of the flu virus.
-It is in a constant state of mutation.
-Doctors have to predict which strains of the virus are likely to cause the most infections and then create an updated version of the vaccine accordingly.
-For this reason, the success rate of most flu vaccines is very low because much of the process involves a lot of guesswork.
-Scientists say that vaccines in the U.S. reduced the risk of catching flu by just 23 per cent last year.
-The website Inverse.com said the research could, "point to how we can go about making vaccines for other viruses that mutate rapidly, like HIV or the common cold".
+Influenza kills up to half a million people a year.
+Finding a vaccine is difficult because doctors have to guess which types of the virus are likely to cause the most infections.
+The success rate of many flu vaccines is low because there is so much guesswork.
+Vaccines in the U.S. reduced the risk of catching flu by just 23 per cent last year.
+The latest research could help create vaccines for other viruses that mutate quickly, like HIV or the common cold.